 You can't have ambassador marketing without brand ambassadors!
 Ambassadors are your loyal customers, followers, and fans who love and use your products before you've even asked them to join your program.
 They can talk honestly to a following of those who trust them about the pain points that your brand has solved for them, why they love you, and why they buy from you again and again.

 If your community is small it will take much longer to start seeing results.
 There's nothing wrong with this!
 We all start somewhere.
 But it may mean that you need to start your program with a manual management system.
-If you move to a management platform like Brandbassador before you have a sizable community, you may not generate high enough revenue to make investing in the platform worth it.
+If you move to our management platform before you have a sizable community, you may not generate high enough revenue to make investing in the platform worth it.

 We work with hundreds of brands every day, and in our experience, it's best to have a following of at least 10K-15K followers on Instagram.
 In addition, you should have a newsletter base of at least 10K subscribers.
 This gives you a solid base of brand advocates to activate and start building long-term relationships with to create a solid community of ambassadors.